 Phosphorus and other pollutants in stormwater runoff are addressed to some extent for new developments in Vermont that require state stormwater discharge permits or state land use (Act 250) permits.
 Erosion control and stormwater management requirements are generally included as conditions in these permits and these practices help limit new sources of phosphorus loading caused by land development.
 However, these permits are required primarily for large projects, and many small developments may have a significant cumulative effect on urbanization and phosphorus loading to Lake Champlain.
-Few local programs exist in Vermont that adequately limit phosphorus runoff from new development.
+Towns can implement their own LID(Low Impact Development) site design standards and encourage GSI(Green Stormwater Infrastructure) measures, such as rain gardens and bioswales, on private and public properties.